North Platte Physical Therapy - Casper (West)

 • American Physical Therapy Association - Orthopedics and Sports

-Hometown: West Fargo, ND
+Hometown: West Fargo, North Dakota

-Hobbies: Running, cycling, hanging out with family, listening to music and watching movies
+Hobbies: Running, cycling, hanging out with family, listening to music, and watching movies

 Education:

-• Doctor of Physical Therapy, Temple University
+• Doctor of Physical Therapy, Touro University Nevada

-Hometown: Farmington, Utah
+Hometown: Layton, Utah

 Jessica Engelhardt, PTA